kivikakk/kivikakk.ee/jekyll/_posts/2021-03-29-as-best-we-can-tell-the-pub-is-shut.md

 It's a fucking pandemic.
 You don't just ask everyone nicely to please do the right thing, because that's not human beings work at the population level.
 If you _actually_ want to beat it, you need to be realistic about what works.
-Ideals falls flat in the face of an airborne pathogen.
+Ideals fall flat in the face of an airborne pathogen.
 If there are any doubts about that, please consult [the big red number at the top left](https://coronavirus.jhu.edu/map.html).
 Empirically, government interference gets it done[^hif].